 Takedown, Not Pull Guard

-If you want to use BJJ in self defence, as the BJJ game is predominantly ground based, you’ll want to get your opponent on the floor quickly which means taking them down.
+If you want to use Brazilian Jiu-Jitsu in a street fight or for self defence, as the BJJ game is predominantly ground based, you’ll want to get your opponent on the floor quickly which means taking them down.
 The problem is, some BJJ schools do not train proper throws like you’d see in Judo, Sambo or Japanese Ju-Jitsu.
 They might show a few leg sweeps or some which are self-sacrificing, meaning you go down on the floor with your opponent which isn’t the best idea unless you end up in the mount position.
 Some people lack experience in effective takedowns and resort to pulling guard which is a big no-no, as you’d ideally want to stay on top in a street brawl.

 No Stand Up or Striking Defence